php-fig/fig-standards/accepted/PSR-7-http-message.md

      * @param string $user The user name to use for authority.
      * @param null|string $password The password associated with $user.
      * @return self A new instance with the specified user information.
+     * @throws \InvalidArgumentException for transformations that would result
+     *     in a state that cannot be represented as a valid URI reference.
      */
     public function withUserInfo($user, $password = null);